Boeing B-17 History

 44-83546 was purchased by National Metals Co. of Phoenix, Arizona for the sum of $2,687.00 and then sold to Fast Way Air of Long Beach, California.
 44-83546 became N3703G on the US civil register.
 In 1960 she was converted to a water bomber and operated as Tanker 78.
 In 1978 N3703G was sold to TBM Inc. of Tulare, California who continued to operate her as a tanker until the late 1970s.
 N3703G was purchased by the Military Aircraft Restoration Corporation (MARC) in 1982.
 MARC, owned by David Tallichet was a wartime B-17 pilot with the 100th bomb group.
 He and his staff restored the B-17G to resemble a B-17F.
 The restoration included reinstallation of power turrets, early tail gunners compartment, early sperry dorsal turret recovered from a south Pacific wreck and adding a 94th BG paint scheme

-In 1989, N3703G was hired for use in the filming of the Memphis Belle movie in England.
+In 1989, N3703G was hired for use in a Warner Brothers fictionalized movie named Memphis Belle being filmed in England.
 In July 1989 she crossed the Atlantic with another B-17 to participate in the filming of the movie.
 Since returning to the U.S., N3703G has continued in the paint scheme of the "Memphis Belle" and continues to fly today to honor our veterans, educate current and future generations as to the high price of freedom and to preserve our aviation heritage.